MQTT Subscriber

 properties:

 TLS Property Description Use TLS Enables the use of TLS.
 Use Remote Keystore Enables loading the contents of the keystore from a remote credential store or from values entered in the stage properties.
 For more information, see Remote Keystore and Truststore.
 Private Key Private key used in the remote keystore.
 Enter a credential function that returns the key or enter the contents of the key.
-In Data Collector Edge pipelines, enter the contents of the key.
+Certificate Chain Each PEM certificate used in the remote keystore.
+Enter a credential function that returns the certificate or enter the contents of the certificate.
+Using simple or bulk edit mode, click the Add icon to add additional certificates.

 Keystore File Path to the local keystore file.
 Enter an absolute path to the file or enter the following expression to define the file stored in the Data Collector resources directory: